Fine businesses not following anti-obesity rules on healthy food, peers say

 “Although welcomed, approaches for food reformulation and banning advertising may be challenging given the conflict between food businesses’ need for profit over improving population health,” said Dr Aisling Daly, lecturer in nutrition at Oxford Brookes University.

-Dr Nerys Astbury, associate professor in diet and obesity at the Nuffield Department of Primary Health Care Sciences, University of Oxford, said: “What is needed are immediate, specific and measurable actions which have the potential to reduce obesity and diet-related disease rates which contribute to ill health and have significant impact on the wider economy.”
+Dr Nerys Astbury, associate professor in diet and obesity at the Nuffield Department of Primary Health Care Sciences at the University of Oxford, said: “What is needed are immediate, specific and measurable actions which have the potential to reduce obesity and diet-related disease rates which contribute to ill health and have significant impact on the wider economy.”

+The Food and Drink Federation insisted the UK industry “takes the issue of obesity and poor diets really seriously” and called for “regulatory certainty” in order for progress to be made.

+Chief executive Karen Betts said: “Manufacturers have already made significant progress to create healthier options for shoppers, based on government guidelines and the HFSS regulations.
+UK shopping baskets now contain far fewer calories and less salt and sugar than they did in the past.
+To continue with this, what industry needs is regulatory certainty.

 A Department of Health spokesman said: “Our widening waistlines are costing the NHS and the economy billions of pounds.